Fix You: Arrangement

 The song features an organ and piano in the key of E♭ major.
+Its main chord progression is E♭–Gm–Cm7–B♭.
+The time signature is 4/4 and the tempo is 69 beats per minute.
+Chris Martin's vocals on the track ranges from the low note of B♭2 to the high note of B♭4.
 It begins as a hushed electric organ ballad, with Martin's falsetto.
 The song then builds in acoustic guitar and piano, accompanied by the sound of string instruments during the beginning choruses.
 The melody shifts to a plaintive three-note guitar line, ringing through a rhythmic upbeat drum tempo.
 The song transitions to its bridge, which expands into a blend of piano, electric and bass guitar, drums, and a singalong chorus with an anthemic feel.
 Electronic sounds from a synthesiser join during the second half of the bridge.
 The song ends with the beginning chorus, with slow, melancholic piano notes being played in the background.

 The message that Martin sings throughout, is of encouragement: "Lights will guide you home / And ignite your bones / And I will try to fix you."
 Michele Hatty of USA Weekend reported that Martin sings about recovering from grief in the song.
-Travis Gass of the Bangor Daily News wrote that Martin offers his sympathies for the downtrodden, with "When you love someone but it goes to waste / Could it be worse?"
+Travis Gass of the Bangor Daily News wrote that Martin offers his sympathies for the downtrodden, with "When you love someone but it goes to waste / Could it be worse?".